zinoadidi/RendaJS/README.md

 5. Make sure your app is hosted on a local server, any server that supports javascript application is sufficient.
 Navigate to the address of your app and you should see welcome to renda displayed on the screen.

 ## Documentation
-Renda.JS userguild / documentation can be found in the wiki section of it's repository https://github.com/zinoadidi/RendaJS/wiki.
+Renda.JS userguild / documentation can be found in the wiki section of this repository https://github.com/zinoadidi/RendaJS/wiki.

-For comments, complaints and suggestions, please contact the developer via email: zinoadidi@gmail.com
+For comments and suggestions, please contact the developer via email: zinoadidi@gmail.com